raphlcx/blog/content/posts/securing-aws-kms-key-using-key-policy-and-iam-policy.md

 }
 ```

-When the IAM policy is attached to a user named John, John will be able to utilise the KMS key, but only if the KMS key is used specifically for the AWS Secrets Manager service on North Virginia (us-east-1) region.
+When the IAM policy is attached to a user named John, John can utilise the KMS key, but only if he uses the KMS key for the AWS Secrets Manager service in North Virginia (us-east-1) region.

-Using this approach, we are able to define *who* can use the KMS key via IAM policy, and *what* the key can be used for via AWS KMS key policy, therefore tightening the security control on the KMS key usage.
+Using this approach, we can define *who* can use the KMS key via IAM policy and *what* the key can be used for via AWS KMS resource-based policy, therefore tightening the security control on the KMS key usage.

-Note that if we specify the principal in the key policy as `"AWS": "*"` instead, IAM policy is essentially made redundant, since everyone is allowed to use the KMS key, as long as it is for AWS Secrets Manager.
+Note that if we specify the principal in the resource-based policy as `"AWS": "*"` instead, the IAM policy becomes redundant since everyone can use the KMS key, as long as it is for AWS Secrets Manager.